Claimer is a web application which is located at https://www.claimer.io that files Research & Development tax credit claims on behalf of UK companies.

 You will not, directly or indirectly: reverse engineer, decompile, disassemble or otherwise attempt to discover the source code, object code or underlying structure, ideas, know-how or algorithms relevant to the Services or any software, documentation or data related to the Services ('Software'); modify, translate, or create derivative works based on the Services or any Software (except to the extent expressly permitted by us or authorized within the Services); use the Services or any Software for timesharing or service bureau purposes or otherwise for the benefit of a third; or remove any proprietary notices or labels.

-Claimer’s maximum fee for any work undertaken is currently £5,000 ('maximum cap').
+Claimer’s maximum fee for any work undertaken is currently £10,000 ('maximum cap') per claim.
 Claimer reserves the right to change the maximum cap at any time for new claims, but will honour any completed or outstanding claims under a previously agreed maximum cap.

 If the claim results in a payable tax credit, we will collect this payment on behalf of you.
 On cleared receipt of the tax credit payment from HMRC, we will transfer this sum minus our fee to your nominated bank account within 1 working day.
 We will follow up this payment with an invoice and receipt of payment.